15 Proven Tips to Attract More Therapy Clients

 Search engine optimization (SEO) is a process that helps your website appear at the top of Google’s search results.
 For example, if a prospective client searches “therapist near me,” SEO can boost your website toward the top of the results list.

-A smart way to incorporate SEO into online marketing for therapists is by adding relevant keywords to your website content.
+A smart way to incorporate SEO into online marketing for therapists or psychologists is by adding relevant keywords to your website content.
 Other factors that can affect your Google ranking include:

 • Your website’s loading speed